-As an apprentice, I has a mentor who teaches me and checks my work.
+As an apprentice, I have a mentor who teaches me and checks my work.
 On-site, I usually teams up with another person, so we can lift heavy stone together.
 In the workshop, there is more focus on solo craft.

-What made you love stonemasony?
+What made you love stonemasonry?

 Stonemasonry is an ancient profession.
 I love that I'm in contact with history through my work.
 I often finds medieval mason marks on the cathedral stone - the signatures of the masons who originally worked them - and fossils inside it that have been preserved for millions of years.